hyrious/Glot/README.md

-# glot
+# Glot (sublime plugin)

-(sublime plugin) Put/run your code on https://glot.io.
+Put/run your code on https://glot.io.

 **Requires an api token to work**.
 Get your own token at https://glot.io/account/token and put it in settings.